GeraldiNathan/pemrograman-website/README.md

 # Pemrograman Website
 This repository are focusing on Web Develepoment course at Universitas Muhammadiyah Malang.
-Also, this repo filled by all soruce code for all modules
+Also, this repo filled by all source code for all modules

 # Folder Structure